 Health Insurance Portability and Accountability Act (HIPAA) - Federal health insurance legislation passed in 1996 that allows, under some conditions, long-term care insurance policies to be qualified for certain tax benefits.

 Home Care - Services in the client’s home.
-Can include nursing care, social services, medical care, homemaker services, and occupational, physical, respiratory, or speech therapy.
+Can include nursing care, personal care, social services, medical care, homemaker services, and occupational, physical, respiratory, or speech therapy.

 Hospice Care – Care for a person who isn’t expected to live very long, so the care is designed to reduce pain and discomfort.